MI Tri-Share Child Care Program

-- Employees of participating employers will sign up using the form below (will be live within the next few weeks) and provide information about household composition (adults and children), annual salary of the employee, and income earned by a spouse/partner if applicable.
+- Employees of participating employers will sign up using the form below and provide information about household composition (adults and children), annual salary of the employee, and income earned by a spouse/partner if applicable.

 - MARESA will provide employers with a list of employees who have signed up along with the self- reported salary/wages that the employee reported.

 - Employers will confirm that the employee salary information submitted is accurate.

 - Eligibility will be determined once every two years.